avilleret/Simon_Leone/README.md

     sudo systemctl start simonleone

 But it appears that stopping the app with `systemctl stop simonleone` doesn't work.
 Instead you can unplug the USB device or run `sudo killall Simon_Leone-armv7-Release`.

+Instead of starting simonleone at boot, you can start it when Simon Pocket is plugged in thanks to the udev rules `95-simonleone.rules`.
+Just put it in `/etc/udev/rules.d`.
+Of course if Simon Pocket is already plugged in when RPi starts, then Simon Leone start right after.